pbarnoux/modSortedInventoryTabs/README.md

 ### Version 1.10 or 1.11

+- [release 1.1.4][1.1.4] food is now sorted by usefulness (longest duration and highest vitality regen first, reversed when dealing with a merchant);
 - [release 1.1.3][1.1.3] sorts all tabs;
 - [release 1.1.2][1.1.2] sorts the content of all tabs but the weapon tab.
 When dealing with a merchant, items that can be sold have priority on other items